 To begin, I colored directly onto the corks with Gelatos.
 You can rub the color into the corks or you can paint it in using a little water and a paint brush.

 Adding water to Gelatos allows the color to spread more easily, so I did that to some of the areas of the corks.

 After the corks were painted, I glued them together using a hot glue gun.

 I was going to leave the spool painted brown but then I decided that it needed more texture to help it match the corks.
 So, I added cork!
 LOL!
-I’m using a thin adhesive cork.
+I used the DCWV Adhesive Cork Stack, but they don’t sell it anymore, so try one of these thin adhesive corks.
 I painted it with brown Gelato to make it a little darker.